DillonSW/Capstone_Team_5/Documentation/Signoffs/IdentificationSystem.md

 ^ Source: https://us.profinet.com/profinet-explained/, https://support.industry.siemens.com/cs/document/109784439/delivery-release-simatic-step-7-professional-basic-v17?dti=0&lc=en-WW

 To retain information from the PLC and PC, an OPC UA client from Prosys will be used.
-The OPC client allows the PLC to connect and send/receive data to a database.
+The OPC client allows the PLC to connect and send/receive data to/from the database.
 The database will be accessible to the PC as well.
 The database will be the interface between the PC and PLC.
 The PC will be able to set bits high to activate the PLC, and the PLC will be able to set the bits low after completion of the job.
 The OPC client is designed to be used with SIMATIC S7 1200 and 1500 series PLCs, and connect to the MySQL database software.
 The Prosys OPC client can connect directly to the Server created in the TIA portal software and then relay the information to the database for use by the PC and vice versa.

 ^ Source: https://downloads.prosysopc.com/opcua/apps/JavaClient/dist/3.2.0-328/Prosys_OPC_UA_Client_UserManual.pdf